-The College's redevelopment involved tangible fixed asset additions during the year amounted to £8,430k.
-This was split between Assets in the Course of Construction of £7,953k, equipment of £311k and Land and Buildings of £166k.
-In the main, this related to the new Health and Digital Centre completed January 2023.
+The College's redevelopment involved tangible fixed asset additions during the year amounted to £7,161k.
+This was split between Assets in the Course of Construction of £7,033k and equipment of £128k.
+In the main, this relates to the Beacon B and Woodbury refurbishment projects.